How to Save A Marriageby Ed Fisher

 The key to improving things is to change the way you look at your spouse.
 Most of us only have a very unclear idea of our partner’s thinking process; very little understanding of what drives this person to fight and argue with us.
 Do you know that when your spouse gets angry, the anger is often caused by FEAR?
 Ask yourself, what is he or she afraid of?
 Is fear making them defensive?
 You might find that you can sympathize more with them when you understand where they are coming from.
 Next time your spouse gets angry at you, instead of lashing out at them defensively and making things worse, calmly take a second to ask yourself what is is that your spouse is afraid of?
 (Don’t ask your spouse this question or they might hit the roof.
 This is no time to engage them, wait till the “steam” has passed).

 What I just showed you – the Anger/Fear connection – is not obvious.
 It’s something I picked up from Lee Baucom’s book Save The Marriage.
 That book is full of great insights that can help you understand your spouse much better.
 This is knowledge that comes from helping thousands of people save their marriages.
 Believe it or not, most couples have exactly the same issues driving them apart.
 It is essential to learn from their mistakes so you can improve your relationship.
 I’ve put together a whole bunch or articles with tips like that and I give it away for free to people who visit my website.
-Click the link to take a quick peak at my free Marriage Advice articles.
+Click the link to take a quick peak at my free Marriage Advice articles here: Marriage Advice.
 They will help you a lot.
 I’m not going to rehash it all here in one article – get the package and read all the articles and I promise you will be well on your way to being an expert in how to save a marriage.

 The best advice I can give you is to learn from the experts.
 You are not going to save a marriage by reading articles on the internet.
 You have to arm yourself with proven strategies that are worth their weight in gold.
 Check out my home page for my own story and why I recommend the products I talk about below.
-You should also read Does Marriage Counseling Work if you’re thinking of going down that route.
+You should also read my article Does Marriage Counseling Work if you’re thinking of going down that route.

 Please take the time to read the reviews of two products that worked for me and will help to save your marriage, guaranteed.
 Try them before you spend a lot of money on marriage counseling which in my experience can do more harm than good.
 These are products that I feel great about endorsing because they literally saved my own marriage and allowed me to understand my wife like never before.
 The first is Lee Baucom’s Save The Marriage and the second is Amy Waterman’s excellent Save My Marriage Today.